jonathanbrecher/sharedclustering/README.md

 # Shared Clustering
-Tools to extract more information from DNA testing shared match lists
+Tools to extract more information from DNA testing shared match lists.

+Source code to follow, pending approval from Ancestry.